 PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
-A maximum of 1200 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
-Students that have had training outside the state of California must provide proof of the number of hours or training to the Board of Barbering and Cosmetology and PAUL MITCHELL prior to enrollment.
+A maximum of 1200 hours will be accepted for cosmetology students and 1100 for barbering students who transfer from another school; all cosmetology and barbering transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
+If transferring from another Paul Mitchell school all transfer hours will be accepted.
+The school does not accept transfer hours for the esthetics, barber to cosmetology, and cosmetology to barber crossover programs.